winningproduct/learn-portal/content/2-focus/02-mvp-identification.md

 ---
 title: "MVP Identification"
 metaTitle: "MVP Identification | WP"
 metaDescription: "Identify the minimum set of features that can gain maximum learning as quickly as possible.
 In the book Lean Startup, Erik Ries defines an MVP as 'A minimum viable product (MVP) helps entrepreneurs start the process of learning as quickly as possible.
-It is not necessarily the smallest product imaginable, though; it is simply the fastest way to get through the Build-Measure-Learn feedback loop with the minimum amount of effort.'
+It is not necessarily the smallest product imaginable, though; it is simply the fastest way to get through the Build-Measure-Learn feedback loop with the minimum amount of effort."
 published: true

 metaTags: